UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-As shown in Fig. \ref{fig:1}, we consider a UAV-enabled data collection system, in which one single-antenna UAV acts as an aerial mobile date collector to periodically collect data from a set of $\mathcal K\triangleq \{1,\ldots,K\}$ single-antenna sensors on the ground.
-We assume that all the sensors collaborate as a cluster to transmit common/shared sensing messages towards the UAV with distributed beamforming employed.
-It is assumed that each sensor $k\in\mathcal K$ is deployed at a fixed location $(x_k,y_k,0)$ on the ground in the 3D Cartesian coordinate system.
-For notational convenience, let $\boldsymbol{s}_k=(x_k,y_k)$ denote the horizontal location of sensor $k\in\mathcal K$, which is assumed to be known by the UAV {\it a-priori} to facilitate the trajectory design.
+We consider a UAV-enabled data collection system, in which one single-antenna UAV acts as an aerial mobile data collector to periodically collect data from a set of $\mathcal K\triangleq \{1,\ldots,K\}$ single-antenna GNs.
+We assume that all the GNs collaborate as a swarm to transmit common/shared messages towards the UAV with distributed beamforming employed.
+It is assumed that each GN $k\in\mathcal K$ is deployed at a fixed location $(x_k,y_k,0)$ on the ground in the 3D Cartesian coordinate system.
+For notational convenience, let $\boldsymbol{s}_k=(x_k,y_k)$ denote the horizontal location of GN $k\in\mathcal K$, which is assumed to be known by the UAV {\it a-priori} to facilitate the trajectory design.\footnote{Since the GNs are active, the UAV can estimate the GNs' locations according to the signal angle-of-arrival (AOA) or the received signal strength (RSS).
+Furthermore, due to the high altitude of the UAV, a UAV can locate the GNs by using its optical camera and synthetic aperture radar with intelligent image, video processing, and pattern recognition \cite{ShangUnmanned2019}.} For ease of reading, we summarize the main notations in this paper in Table \ref{notations}.